deepstreamIO/deepstream.io-website/content/tutorials/guides/example-apps/realtime-cart/readme.md

 npm install --save deepstream.io-client-js
 ```

-and connect to deepstreamHub using the URL you got after signing up:
+and connect to deepstream using the URL you got after signing up:

 ```jsx
 // ...